microsoft/PowerPlatformConnectors/certified-connectors/Encodian/Readme.md

 The [Encodian Support Portal](https://support.encodian.com/hc/en-gb/sections/360002169954-Power-Automate-Action-Documentation) provides detailed documentation and sample solutions.

 ## Supported Operations
-### Add page number to footer in a Word DOCX document
-Set the footer in a Word Document (DOCX) to contain a page number.
-Call Finish Editing on the output URL to complete the operation.

 ### Convert to PDF
 Convert a document to PDF or PDF/A format - https://support.encodian.com/hc/en-gb/articles/360011123574-Convert-to-PDF